DianelaOB/multirun_animal_pose_estimation_robustness/README.md

 ---
 # Reproducibility

-All experiments were developed and tested in **Google Colab** using the default runtime environment.
+All experiments were developed and tested in **Google Colab**.
+The notebook installs any additional dependencies required beyond the default Colab environment.

 The evaluation pipeline uses: